binste/chicago_safepassage_evaluation/README.md

 ### Data
 For a detailed description of all data sources used, see the section "Data" in the Appendix (XXX).

 With the exception of the crime dataset, all raw data files are provided under `data/raw`.
 The crime dataset is over 1.5 GB and could therefore not be hosted on GitHub.
 However, the notebook in the folder `0_download_data` will by default download it for you and put it in the correct folder.
-More on the exact order of execution in the next section The information on crimes should not change much for the years used in this analysis and therefore a download from the original source should work.
+The information on crimes should not change much for the years used in this analysis and therefore a download from the original source should work.

 Some of the processed datasets are included.
 However, the dataset used to estimate the Poisson regressions (`est_df`) could, due to its size, not be uploaded to GitHub.
 It will be reproduced if you follow the order of execution explained in the following.